Online Learning FAQ

 Who do I contact if I have a question related to the academic content of a course?

-If you are enrolled in a course and have a question related to the academic content of your course, your grades, or the formats for quizzes/exams, please contact your instructor/course lecturer.
+If you are enrolled in a course and have a question related to the academic content of your course, your grades, or the formats for quizzes/exams, contact your instructor/course lecturer.

 Why can’t I access D2L Brightspace for a previous term’s course?